adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 </p></details>

+Currently, the data mapper UI only allows for one JSON payload to be mapped per datastream.
+This means for a given datastream, all of the potential event payloads need to be merged so that they can be mapped at once.

-In order to map the properties from both `trackAction` and `trackState` events in the same datastream, we need to combine their event data properties into a single JSON.
+The properties from both `trackAction` and `trackState` events from the tutorial app need to be combined into a single JSON.
 For simplicity, the merged data structure has been provided below:

 ```json
 {